estruyf/presentation-testing-smarter-ai-playwright/.demo/slides/mcp.md

 layout: intro
 ---

+# Just as USB-C lets you connect any device to any peripheral

+---
+layout: intro
+---

-# Just as USB-C lets you connect any device to any peripheral, MCP lets you connect any AI model to any data source.
+# MCP lets you connect any AI model to any data source.

 ---